Recurrent neural networks: vanishing and exploding gradients are not the end of the story: A linear teacher-student analysis

 \section{A linear teacher-student analysis}

-We consider a teacher-student task with linear recurrent networks \cite{hardt_gradient_2018}.
-This is arguably the simplest setting in which one can train recurrent networks, and yet, as we shall see, it is remarkably complex.
-We first turn to the one-dimensional setting to provide an intuitive illustration of how the curse of memory and vanishing gradients interplay.
+We start our empirical analysis with a teacher-student task using linear recurrent networks \cite{hardt_gradient_2018}.
+This is arguably the simplest setting in which one can train recurrent networks.
+Yet, as we shall see, it is already remarkably complex and captures some of the differences between different architectures observed in more realistic settings \cite{orvieto_resurrecting_2023}.
+It additionally makes it possible to control the characteristic time constants of the data, which is only possible with synthetic data.

+Our investigation starts with the one-dimensional setting to provide an intuitive illustration of the consequences of the curse of memory on the loss landscape.
 We then address the general setting and observe that linear networks indeed suffer from the curse of memory, and that the remedies we studied in the last section are effective.
-We additionally find that diagonality greatly modifies the structure of the loss landscape and helps optimizers with adaptive learning rates to compensate for an eventual increased sensitivity.
+We additionally find that diagonality greatly modifies the structure of the loss landscape and helps optimizers with adaptive learning rates to compensate for eventual increased sensitivities.